NiaOrg/NiaPy/docs/source/contributing_to_niapy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 - Open new issue
-- Write in details what enhancement whould you like to see in the future
+- Write in details what enhancement would you like to see in the future
 - If you have technical knowledge, propose solution on how to implement enhancement

 Pull requests (PR)